wassupluke/Launcher/README.md

 It is *minimal, efficient and free of distraction*.

 Your home screen only displays the date, time and a wallpaper.
-Pressing back or swiping up (this can be configures) opens a list of all installed apps, which can be searched efficiently.
+Pressing back or swiping up (this can be configured) opens a list of all installed apps, which can be searched efficiently.

 This is a fork of [finnmglas's app Launcher][original-repo].